tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 Mint an NFT

-The `MintNftSolana` schema lets you mint NFTs natively on Solana and sign the transaction with your private key.
+The <code>MintNftSolana</code> schema lets you mint NFTs natively on Solana and sign the transaction with your private key.

 For more information, see "Minting NFTs natively on a blockchain" in Mint an NFT.